mozilla/pkipolicy/rootstore/policy.md

 If being audited to the WebTrust criteria, the following audit requirements apply (see section 3.1.1 for specific version numbers):

-*   For the SSL trust bit, a CA and all subordinate CAs technically capable of issuing server certificates must have all of the following audits:
+*   For the websites trust bit, a CA and all subordinate CAs technically capable of issuing server certificates must have all of the following audits:

     * [WebTrust for CAs][WebTrust-2.2.1]